Nevada Department of Public Safety

 The Department of Public Safety of the State of Nevada, commonly known as the Nevada Department of Public Safety (DPS), is a department of the state government of Nevada.
+In 2021, the department began to use the Nevada State Police moniker across social media, agency vehicles and other related material, such as recruiting efforts.
+However, DPS remains the umbrella name for the department.

 The agency is headquartered at 555 Wright Way in Carson City.

 Organization

 The Director of the Nevada Department of Public Safety is appointed by the Governor of Nevada and must be confirmed by the Nevada Senate.
 The director is assisted in managing the department by one deputy director and several division directors.

 Divisions

 DPS is divided into divided eight Divisions and five Offices :